DataSmithLab/Panopticon/README.md

 @article{panopticon_2025,
-    title={Panopticon: The Design and Evaluation of a Game that Teaches Data Science Students Designing Privacy}, journal = {Proceedings on Privacy Enhancing Technologies}, author = {Tian, Yuhe and Chu, Shao-Yu and Liu, Yuxuan and Hao, Jianjin}, year = {2025},
+    title={Panopticon: The Design and Evaluation of a Game that Teaches Data Science Students Designing Privacy}, journal = {Proceedings on Privacy Enhancing Technologies}, author = {Tian, Yuhe and Chu, Shao-Yu and Liu, Yuxuan and Jin, Haojian}, year = {2025},
 }